hatmantop/hello-world/README.md

-# hello-world
-First repo
-This is my second attempt to use GitHub.
-I feel using git is a skill that I should learn and master as I continue in my career as a Computer Scientist.
+# Terminal Tic Tac Toe
+This is some code that I wrote when I was just learning how to program.
+It is a networked client and server for a tic tac toe game that you can play in a terminal.